business-science/modeltime/README.md

 -   [Timetk (Feature Engineering, Data Wrangling, Time Series Visualization)](https://business-science.github.io/timetk/)

+## Summary

+Modeltime is an amazing ecosystem for time series forecasting.
+But it can take a long time to learn:

+-   Many algorithms
+-   Ensembling and Resampling
+-   Machine Learning
+-   Deep Learning
+-   Scalable Modeling: 10,000+ time series

+Your probably thinking how am I ever going to learn time series forecasting.
+Here’s the solution that will save you years of struggling.

 ## Take the High-Performance Forecasting Course

 > Become the forecasting expert for your organization